Daichi Kamada: Senior career

 Having previously failed to make a cut to the Samurai Blue squad for the 2019 AFC Asian Cup, it was announced on 15 March 2019 that Kamada was called up to the Japan squad for the first time.
 He made his debut for the Samurai Blue on 22 March 2019 in a friendly against Colombia, as a 79th-minute substitute for Takumi Minamino.
 Kamada then scored his first Japan goal, in a 6–0 win against Mongolia on 10 October 2019.
-Almost a year later, in October 2020, he was called up to the Samurai Blue squad.
-Kamada then scored three goals in three matches for Japan between 25 March 2021 and 28 May 2021 against South Korea, Mongolia and Myanmar.